 In healthcare, the value of patient opinion and experience is now widely recognised in helping to support improvements in care provision, products and services.

-However, the richness of patient accounts are usually uncovered from qualitative studies – interviews, blogs, and so on.
-Such data isn’t in a format that clinicians are used to, and they sometimes struggle to accept it as a reliable ‘evidence base’.
+However, the richness of patient accounts are usually uncovered from qualitative studies and rarely in a clinician-friendly format.

 How Does It Work?